 About the Program

 Clinical training is provided primarily on the adult in-patient services and in the Infectious Diseases clinics at the University of Rochester's Strong Memorial Hospital (SMH).
 Additional in-patient experience is acquired on pediatric services at SMH, and at University-affiliated community hospitals in Rochester.
-Clinics include general Infectious Diseases Clinic, AIDS Clinic, Travel Medicine Clinic, and the Sexually Transmitted Diseases Clinic.
+Clinics include general Infectious Diseases Clinic, AIDS Clinic, Travel Medicine Clinic, and the Sexual Health Clinic.

 Fellows in Infectious Diseases see a broad variety of infectious disease problems in both hospitalized and ambulatory patients.
 As a referral center for bone marrow transplantation, organ transplantation (liver, kidney, pancreas, and heart), oncology, burns, trauma, and AIDS care, SMH offers exposure to the full spectrum of infectious complications in the compromised patient.
 Intensive Care Units in medicine, surgery, cardiovascular diseases, pediatrics, neonatology, burn/trauma, and neurosurgery provide specialized care to critically ill patients from a wide region of western New York and Pennsylvania.
 SMH and the affiliated hospitals, all with active emergency departments, also admit patients with typical community-acquired infections such as pneumonia, cellulitis, osteomyelitis, endocarditis, and meningitis.